greg-raven/Uncommon-Sense/_posts/2013-04-10-the-natural-effort-of-individuals-vs-the-folly-of-human-laws.md

 ---
-title: 'The natural effort of individuals vs. the folly of human laws'
+title: "The natural effort of individuals vs. the folly of human laws"
 layout: post
 categories:
 - prosperity